BME-MIT-IET/ivt-ha-2024-chuck-chuck/IVT-assignment.md

 # Project Summary

 ### Overview
-Algorithms project is a collection of reusable code which implementing the data structures and algorithms in Python3.
-It covered topics such as arrays, graphs, sorting algorithms, dynamic programming, mathematical operations, string manipulation, tree and graph traversal, etc.
+The "Algorithms Project" is a collection of simple and neat examples that demonstrate how to use data structures and algorithms in Python 3.
+It covers various topics such as arrays, graphs, sorting methods, dynamic programming, mathematical operations, string manipulation, and tree/graph traversal techniques.

 ### Structure
 The project contained in different folders based on the type of algorithms and data structures they implement and each folder contains multiple Python files, each focusing on a specific feature of the algorithm or data structure.